matemagyari/clojure_study/src/mini_projects/twitter_reader/README.md

 The app should display both the stream of tweets and the up-to-date relative frequencies of occurrences of the aforementioned words.

 ### The UI ###
 There should be a simple text field where the user can define what tweets he is interested in.
 The default should be **Gamesys** which is sampled as the page is opened.
 There could be multiple keywords.
-As soon as the user provides a new one the newly defined samples from Twitter should be displayed on the UI alongside with the word statistics.
+When the user provides a new keyword the newly defined samples from Twitter should be displayed on the UI alongside with the word statistics.
 Update the statistics as you update tweets.
+Elements of the UI:
+- Text field to be able to provide filter keyword
+- Sampled Twitter data
-The UX is up to you.
-Can be user friendly or just a dump page.
+- Word statisctics.
+It is a simple list of words and a number of accurances extracted from the tweets The layout of the UX is up to you.
+Can be user friendly, funny, functional or just a dump page.
 Can use push or pull technologies.
 Use what ever you feel comfortable with and suitable for the purpose.
 Use your imagination!

 ### Delivery ###
 As it should be a running web application I would recommend to pick a cloud provider where you could potentially deploy your application for DEMO purpose.
 The organisers definitelly don't want to run 100 different type of web applications locally. ;) It can be AWS, Heroku or any other cloud provider what you prefer.